Towards an Adaptive Social Game-Playing Robot: An Offline Reinforcement Learning-Based Framework: Methodology

 \subsection{Reinforcement Learning Setup}

-To develop our emotion-adaptive robot control module, we can formulate this as an MDP, which is represented by the tuple ($s_t$, $a_t$, $r_t$, $s_{t+1}$), where $s_t$ and $s_{t+1}$ are the current and next state of the human at timestep $t$, $a_t$ is the action of the robot after observing $s_t$, and $r_t$ is the reward for the robot for taking $a_t$ at $s_t$.
+To develop our emotion-adaptive robot control module, we can formulate this as an Markov Decision Process, which is represented by the tuple ($s_t$, $a_t$, $r_t$, $s_{t+1}$), where $s_t$ and $s_{t+1}$ are the current and next state of the user at timestep $t$, $a_t$ is the action of the robot after observing $s_t$, and $r_t$ is the reward for the robot for taking $a_t$ at $s_t$.

-Each variable of $s_t$ and $a_t$ is summarized in Table \ref{tab:state_action_category}.
-We define $s_t$ based on the human and game as a function of the game state (\textit{GS}), facial emotion (\textit{FE}), and physiological arousal (\textit{PA}). \textit{GS} represents the game status, indicating if the robot is winning, losing, or drawing. \textit{FE} represents the facial emotion of the human, indicating if the human is expressing an angry, happy, or neutral facial expression. \textit{PA} represents the physiological arousal state of the human; it is indicated as absent or present.
-Conversely, $a_t$ is defined based on the action of the robot as a function of facial representation (\textit{FR}) and difficulty adjustment (\textit{DA}). \textit{FR} is the facial expression that the robot wants to convey to the human, where the robot can choose from angry, happy, or neutral. \textit{DA} is how the robot seeks to adjust the game level, which can be increased to harder, decreased to easier, or stay constant.
+We define $s_t$ based on the user and game status as a function of the game state (\textit{GS}), facial emotion (\textit{FE}), and physiological arousal (\textit{PA}). \textit{GS} represents the game status, indicating if the user is winning, losing, or drawing. \textit{FE} represents the user's facial emotion, indicating if the user is expressing an angry, happy, or neutral facial expression. \textit{PA} represents the user's physiological arousal state, indicated as absent or present.
+Conversely, $a_t$ is defined based on the robot's action as a function of facial display (\textit{FD}) and difficulty adjustment (\textit{DA}). \textit{FD} is the facial expression that the robot wants to convey to the user, where the robot selects from angry, happy, or neutral. \textit{DA} is how the robot seeks to adjust the game level, which can be harder, easier, or constant.
+In total, there are 18 states and 9 actions in this RL setup.